GuenterQuast/mPIXdaq/README.md

 ratio of the smaller and the larger of the two eigenvalues of the covariance matrix.
-This simple procedure already  provides a good separation of α and β particles and of isolated pixels not assigned to clusters, which have a high probability of being produced in interactions of photons.
+This simple procedure already  provides a good separation of α and β particles and of isolated pixels not assigned to clusters.
+The latter ones have a high probability of being produced in interactions of photons, while electrons from β radiation or from photon interactions produce tracks, and α particles produce large, circular clusters due to their very high ionization loss in the detector material.

-To test the software without access to a miniPIX EDU device or to a radioactive source, a file with recorded data is provided.
-Use the option `--readfile BlackForestStone.npy.gz` to start a demonstration.
+To test the software without access to a miniPIX EDU device or to a radioactive source, a files with recorded data are provided.
+Use the option `--readfile data/BlackForestStone.npy.gz` to start a demonstration.
 Note that the analysis of the recorded pixel frames is done in real time and may take some time on slow computers.